 According to Millward Brown research, the John Lewis is the UK’s most loved Christmas ad, but Lidl is most likely to make us buy.
 The research reveals critical elements of creative success for Christmas ads as strong branding, and being authentic and believable.

-The UK’s most enjoyed and best-loved Christmas TV advertising of 2014 is John Lewis’s Monty the Penguin, according to research carried out by Millward Brown.
+The UK’s most enjoyed and best-loved Christmas TV advertising of 2014 is the John Lewis Monty the Penguin ad, according to research carried out by Millward Brown.

 Lidl’s Surprises ad proved to be the most persuasive, with respondents saying it made them more likely to buy the brand.
 Viewers felt that the ad was the ad that was most relevant to them, and one of the most believable.